OpticalUltrasoundImaging/labelARPAM/README.md

 * click "Show US" or type `u` to view the US image.
 * click "Show Sum" or type `s` to view the Sum image.
 * Click "Show Debug" or type `v` to view the Debug image.
+* Note: these movements will try to autosave the label file.

 **Navigate between images**
 * Click "Next Image" or type `d` to move to the next image set